kcrunnels1515/HobbyGator/README.md

 The Forum class can be accessed through the route /forum{} with the extension of the function that you want to access.
     1. For Forum creation the bracket extension is /create where the method to the site is "POST.
-        > This function requires the title, name, tags, info_block, and posts to be passed in as a JSON file from the client.
+        > This function requires the title, name, tags, info_block, username, and posts to be passed in as a JSON file from the client.
             # the json file needs to be structured as a dictionary with key names "title", "name", "tags", and "info_block".
         > Code 200 means that all the information was correctly passed in and the api has succesfully created the new Forum.
         > Code 201 means that client passed in no name which means that the Forum can't be created
         > Code 202 means that the Forum name already exists and is not available for use in the new Forum.

     2. For deleting a Forum the bracket extension is /delete where the method to the site is "POST".
         > This function requires the name of the forum to be passed in as a JSON file from the client.
             # the json file needs to be structured as a dictionary with key name "name".
         > Code 200 means that the Forum exists, and it successfully deleted the forum.
         > Code 201 means that the user does not exist and client has provided an invalid name.